Diablo 4: Release date, trailer, new enemies, character customization & more

 Microtransactions in Diablo 4

-The microtransactions that appeared in Diablo Immortal soured the experience for many players who felt the game relied on a pay-to-win mechanic.
+The microtransactions that appeared in Diablo Immortal soured the experience for many players who felt the game relied on a pay-to-win mechanic to progress.
 While Diablo Immortal is steadily taking steps in the right direction, the damage has been done as far as some are concerned.

 Blizzard has stressed that transactions will be optional and transparent.
 Diablo 4 players have been encouraged only to buy something from the store if they want to, and will never feel the “need” to do so.